When Speculation Spills Secrets: Side Channels via Speculative Decoding In LLMs: Query Fingerprinting Attack

 \subsection{Results}

-Table~\ref{tb1} shows the results for the Query Fingerprinting Attack on LADE, REST, and BiLD.
+\cref{fig:accuracy_tpq} shows the results for the query fingerprinting attack on LADE, REST, and BiLD.

-\textbf{Exact Knowledge Scenarios (EK).} In both Experiment 1 and 2, the attacker leaks the input prompt with high accuracy: with accuracy of up to 70.8\%, 100\%, and 77.6\% for LADE, REST, and BiLD respectively, compared to random guessing (2\% for a set of 50 prompts).
-In Experiment 1, where we study randomly selected prompts and the set of profiled and leaked prompts are identical, the attack success rates improve as the number of traces per query (TPQ) profiled increases, reaching up to 68\% accuracy and an F1 score of 0.66 with 30 TPQ for LADE, reaching 99.6\% accuracy with 30 TPQ and an F1 score of 1.0 for REST, and reaching 52\% accuracy with 30 TPQ and an F1 score of 0.55 for BiLD.
-In Experiment 2, where all our prompts have a similar structure, the results are similar, with attack accuracy for LADE, REST, and BiLD reaching 70.8\%, 99.6\%, and 77.6\% respectively.
-This indicates that our attack success rate is not influenced by the structure of the prompt (input), as long as the response (output) is different.
+\textbf{Exact Knowledge Scenarios.} In both Experiment 1 and 2, the attacker leaks the input prompt with high accuracy: with accuracy of up to 70.8\%, 100\%, and 77.6\% for LADE, REST, and BiLD respectively, compared to random guessing (2\% for a set of 50 prompts).
+In Experiment 1, where the set of profiled and leaked prompts are identical, the attack success rates improve as the number of traces per query (TPQ) profiled increases, reaching up to 68\% accuracy and an F1 score of 0.66 with 30 TPQ for LADE, reaching 99.6\% accuracy with 30 TPQ and an F1 score of 1.0 for REST, and reaching 52\% accuracy with 30 TPQ and an F1 score of 0.55 for BiLD.
+In Experiment 2, where all our prompts have a similar structure but different semantic meaning, the results are similar, with attack accuracy for LADE, REST, and BiLD reaching 90.8\%, 99.6\%, and 95.2\% respectively.
+This indicates that our attack success rate is not influenced by the structure of the prompt, but relies and leaks the semantic meanings of the prompt and response.

-\textbf{Approximate Knowledge Scenarios (AK).} In Experiment 3, where the leaked prompts are not exactly the same as the profiled prompts, the attack success rates are lower (up to 18.8\% for LADE, 20\% BiLD, and 40\% for REST), but still significantly better than random-guessing (2\%).
-This demonstrates that models using speculative decoding are vulnerable to query fingerprinting attacks, even when the attacker just has approximate knowledge about the queries.
+\textbf{Approximate Knowledge Scenario.} Based on the above results, Experiment 3 uses profiled prompts that are not identical to the leaked prompts, but still semantically similar.
+Here, the attack success rates are lower (up to 18.8\% for LADE, 20\% BiLD, and 40\% for REST), but still significantly better than random-guessing (2\%).
+Thus, speculative decoding can still leak the topic of a user's prompt (e.g., user's disease), with queries that are approximately similar in semantics to the user queries. \cref{sec:OOD} details a broader out-of-distribution experiment, where the training set is taken from public sources independent of the test set.

-Overall, all of the attacks are more successful on REST than BiLD and LADE.
-This is because REST demonstrates higher correct speculation rates compared to BiLD and LADE, and therefore has more prompt-dependent variations in the tokens per iteration and the packet sizes, leading to the attack achieving higher accuracy on REST.
+The attacks are more successful on REST than BiLD and LADE.
+This is because REST has higher correct speculation rates and more stable speculation patterns (due to its reliance on retrieval from a datastore of previous conversations) compared to BiLD and LADE, enabling higher attack accuracies.